Process of Divorce in Nigeria: Steps and Timeline (2026)

 If you are separated and uncertain about your next step, or you are considering divorce or remarriage, this guide explains what the law requires to bring a marriage to an end, under both statutory and customary laws.

 If you are not sure whether what you need is divorce or legal separation?
-First read: Difference Between Divorce and Separation in Nigeria and Grounds for Legal Separation in Nigeria
+Our articles on Difference Between Divorce and Separation in Nigeria and Grounds for Legal Separation in Nigeria will help to clear any doubt.

 Types of Marriages in Nigeria and Why It Matters

 Before filing for divorce, you must first understand what kind of marriage you had.
-The type of marriage you contracted determines to a large extent the applicable process of divorce.
+The type of marriage you contracted determines to a large extent the applicable process of divorce and divorce law.
 In Nigeria we have statutory marriage, customary/ Islamic marriage and each type of marriage has a unique way of dissolving it.

 What is Statutory Marriage or Marriage Under the Act?